Hypermobility (joints): Syndromes

 Hypermobility can also be caused by genetic or developmental disorders that reduce the strength of the connective tissue the body can make.
 Commonly, hypermobility is dismissed by medical professionals as nonsignificant, though it may be a sign of a systemic problem.

 Ehlers–Danlos syndrome hypermobility type

 Joint hypermobility is often correlated with hypermobile Ehlers–Danlos syndrome (hEDS, known also by EDS type III or Ehlers–Danlos syndrome hypermobility type (EDS-HT)).
-Ehlers–Danlos syndrome is a genetic disorder caused by mutations or hereditary genes, but the genetic defect that produced hEDS is largely unknown.
+Ehlers–Danlos syndrome is a genetic disorder caused by mutations or hereditary genes, but the genetic defect that produces hEDS is largely unknown.
 In conjunction with joint hypermobility, a common symptom for hEDS is smooth, velvety, and stretchy skin.
 When diagnosing hEDS, the Beighton Criteria are used, but are not always able to distinguish between joint hypermobility syndrome and hEDS.

 Ehlers–Danlos hypermobility type can have severe musculoskeletal effects, including: